memoizr/snitch/SnitchLLMDocs.md

 # Snitch Artifacts

 Snitch is modular by design, providing several artifacts that can be used independently based on your needs.
-All artifacts are published to Maven Central with the prefix `io.github.memoizr:snitch-{module-name}`.
+All artifacts are published to Maven Central.

 ## Core Artifacts